Have you lived in Alaska several months

 - Consider going with a tour to maximize your chances if you want to learn about the science, photography, or are limited on time, the weather is poor, or to be with other people.
 Decide by taking this fun quiz, Should you Hire a Tour Guide or Do it Yourself?

-- For one on one help with your trip or aurora viewing, get advice using Buy Me a Coffee.
+- For one on one help with your trip or aurora viewing, get advice on Buy Me a Coffee/AuroraNotify.